-Our revenue was \$585.9 million, \$387.9 million, and \$236.6 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Our revenue was \$777.0 million, \$585.9 million, and \$387.9 million for the years ended December 31, 2023, 2022, and 2021, respectively.
 You should not rely on the revenue growth of any prior period as an indication of our future performance.
 Our revenue growth rate has declined from time to time, and may decline in the future, as a result of a variety of factors, including our focus on operating efficiency and margin improvement, the effectiveness of our sales and marketing strategies and function, our ability to continue gaining market acceptance of our offering, macroeconomic challenges and uncertainty, increased competition, and changes to technology.
 Overall growth of our revenue depends on a number of factors, including our ability to:

-- market and price our offering effectively so that we are able to attract new customers and expand sales to our existing customers; - invest in the growth of our business while adjusting our cost structure to focus on operating efficiency and improved margins; - successfully develop a substantial customer and sales pipeline for our products; - expand the features and functionality of our offering to enable additional use cases for our customers; - continue investing in our sales and marketing function to support our growth, and reduce the time for new sales personnel to achieve desired productivity levels; - extend our product leadership to expand our addressable market; - differentiate our offering from open source alternatives and products offered by our competitors; - maintain and expand the rates at which new customers purchase and existing customers renew subscriptions and committed use of our offering and increase consumption of our offering, including in light of the evolving macroeconomic environment; - provide our customers with support that meets their needs;
+- market and price our offering effectively so that we are able to attract new customers and expand sales to our existing customers; - · invest in the growth of our business while adjusting our cost structure to focus on operating efficiency and improved margins; - successfully develop a substantial customer and sales pipeline for our products; - · expand the features and functionality of our offering to enable additional use cases for our customers; - continue investing in our sales and marketing function to support our growth, reduce the time for new sales personnel to achieve desired productivity levels, and successfully shift to a consumption-oriented sales model;

-- expand our partner ecosystem, including with major cloud providers, independent software vendors (ISVs), and regional and global systems integrators; - · increase awareness of our brand on a global basis to successfully compete with other companies; and - expand to new international markets and grow within existing markets.
+- extend our product leadership to expand our addressable market; - differentiate our offering from open source alternatives and products offered by our competitors; - maintain and expand the rates at which new customers purchase and existing customers renew subscriptions and committed use of our offering and increase consumption of our offering, including in light of the evolving macroeconomic environment; - provide our customers with support that meets their needs; - expand our partner ecosystem, including with major cloud providers, independent software vendors (ISVs), and regional and global systems integrators; - increase awareness of our brand on a global basis to successfully compete with other companies; and - expand to new international markets and grow within existing markets.